-On the overhead screen, a pie chart illustrated how the nonprofit sector earns cash.
-In the audience, 70 people guessed which income source represented the largest slice.
+A pie chart illustrated how the nonprofit sector earns cash on the overhead screen.
+Seventy people guessed which income source represented the largest slice.
 CEOs, senior staff, students, and professors who taught nonprofit master-level classes filled the room.
-When they were ready, I listed each category and asked which the biggest.
+When they were ready, I listed each category and asked which was the biggest.
 Only four people got it right.
 I’ve repeated this exercise at many presentations with similar results.

 A lot of misinformation exists about nonprofit income.
-It exists outside the sector, among the general public.
-It creeps into the thinking of boards and donors.
+It exists outside the sector, among the general public and it creeps into the thinking of boards and donors.
 It resides deep within the sector in groups where I present.
 In contrast, ingenious CEOs and EDs consistently find solid revenue knowledge—even if they don’t label the streams the same as in 7 Nonprofit Income Streams.
 Smart leaders know how their missions are funded, their salaries paid, and why others provide money—the ingenious work with facts.

 Clarity breeds success.
 Does clarity really make that much difference?
 Yes.
 If you fear drowning, and many nonprofits do, it matters if you swim toward the big island or the rock that submerges at high tide.
 You do great work.
 You deserve income to do it.